 Charcoal Grill vs. Gas Grill Throwdown: Let's Settle This Once And For All

-"Gas or Charcoal"?
+"Gas or Charcoal?"
 The most frequently asked question since "Chicken or Egg?"
-The flame war between charcoal grill purists and gas grill hotheads burns brighter than the debate between Mac and PC users.
+The flame war between charcoal purists and gas hotheads burns brighter than the debate between Mac and PC users.
 You should read some of the slop slung on the barbecue message boards.
 On second thought, don't.
 Let me try to sort it out for you with a few inflammatory thoughts.

 Grills are used mostly for three types of cooking:

 1) High heat direct radiation cooking when the food is placed directly above the heat source for things like steaks.
 Usually there is no lid over the meat.

 2) Indirect heat convection roasting for things like whole chickens and roasts when the heat source is off to the side and the food cooks by warm air circulating around it with the lid closed.
 Most folks never figure out this 2-zone method of cooking or the following

 3) Indirect heat smoke roasting with the lid closed when the warm convection airflow is heavy with flavorful hardwood smoke.